Artist page

 Continue with Caravaggio

-Several Roman churches contain both artists: Santa Maria del Popolo has Caravaggio's Cerasi Chapel and Bernini's Chigi Chapel across the same nave.
+Several Roman churches contain both: Santa Maria del Popolo has Caravaggio's Cerasi Chapel and Bernini's Chigi Chapel facing each other across the same nave.
 The Caravaggio page maps the full circuit of his Roman altarpieces and lets you plan a combined visit efficiently.

 Read Bernini on TheIntroverTraveler